HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Andrew Carnegie

 Steel magnate.
-Born in Scotland, classic rags-to-riches story.
+Classic rags-to-riches story.
 Used vertical integration β€” owned everything from iron ore mines to steel mills.
-Wrote The Gospel of Wealth β€” argued the wealthy had a duty to give back.
+Wrote The Gospel of Wealth.
 Sold Carnegie Steel to J.P.
 Morgan in 1901 for $480M.

 John D. Rockefeller

 Oil tycoon.
 Founded Standard Oil (1870).
 Used horizontal integration β€” bought out all competitors.
-Created the trust β€” new legal structure to control multiple companies.
+Created the trust.
 Controlled 90% of U.S. oil refining at peak.

 J.P.
 Morgan